Information on opening hours and planned closures

 Last timeslot: 15:00.
 Last Yeoman Warder guided tour (included in your ticket): 14:30.

 The Chapel Royal of St. Peter ad Vincula

 The chapel is a working community chapel and sometimes closes during Tower opening hours.
 It is used for Sunday services and occasional ceremonies.

 Please note the Wharf will close at least an hour before the gun salutes and there will be no access to the parts of the Wharf during the set up and duration of the gun salutes.
-Gun salutes take place at 13:00 and are 62 rounds unless otherwise stated.
+Gun salutes take place at 13.00 and consist of 62 rounds unless otherwise stated.

 During the middle ages successive kings believed it was their right to get tolls from vessels on the Thames.
 The Constable of the Tower of London was allowed to demand these tolls on the king's behalf.
 In 1381 King Richard issued a grant that required every galley passing the Tower to present 'two roundlets of wyne' to the Constable.

 The next Constable’s Dues ceremony is to be confirmed.

 The Ceremony can be viewed inside the Tower and is included in your admission ticket.